-Regional exploration began in the early 1900s when gold prospectors noted copper occurrences in the hills north of Kobuk, Alaska.
-In 1947, local prospector Rhinehart "Rhiny" Berg along with various partners traversing in the area located outcropping mineralization along Ruby Creek (Bornite) on the north side of the Cosmos Hills.
-They subsequently staked claims over the Ruby Creek showings and constructed an airstrip for access.
-In 1957, Bear Creek Mining Company ("BCMC"), Kennecott's exploration subsidiary, optioned the property from Berg.
-Exploration drilling in 1961 and 1962 culminated in the discovery of the "No.1 Ore Body" where drill hole RC-34 cut 20 m of 24% Cu (the "No.1 Ore Body" is a historical term used by BCMC that does not connote economic viability in the present context; it is convenient to continue to use the term to describe exploration work and historical mineral resource estimation in a specific area that was previously referred to as the Ruby Creek zone and is now referred to simply as the Ruby Zone).
-The discovery of the "No.1 Ore Body" led to the development of an exploration shaft in 1965 through 1966.
-The shaft, which reached a depth of 328 m, encountered a significant watercourse and was flooded near completion depth.
-The shaft was subsequently dewatered and an exploration drift was developed to provide access for sampling and mapping, and to accommodate underground drilling to further delineate mineralization.
-A total of 59 underground holes were drilled before the shaft was allowed to re-flood.
-The discovery of the Arctic Project in 1965 prompted a hiatus in exploration at Bornite, and only limited drilling occurred up until 1976.
+In 1947, Rhinehart "Rhiny" Berg staked claims over the Ruby Creek prospects, carried out extensive trenching and the first diamond drilling, and constructed an airstrip for access.
+In 1957, BCMC, Kennecott's exploration subsidiary, optioned the property from Berg.Exploration drilling in 1961 and 1962 culminated in the discovery of the "No.1 Ore Body" where drill hole RC-34 cut 20 m of 24% Cu (the "No.1 Ore Body" is a historical term used by BCMC that does not connote economic viability in the present context; it is convenient to continue to use the term to describe exploration work in a specific area that was previously referred to as the Ruby Creek Zone and is now referred to as simply the Ruby Zone).
+The discovery of the "No.1 Ore Body" led to the development of an exploration shaft in 1965 through 1966, the development of an exploration drift and the completion of underground drilling in 1967.
+The discovery of the Arctic project in 1965 prompted a hiatus in exploration at Bornite, and only limited drilling occurred up until 1997.

-In the late 1990s, Kennecott resumed its evaluation of the Bornite deposit and the mineralization in the Cosmos Hills with an intensive soil, stream, and rock chip geochemical sampling program using a 32-element ICP analyses.
+In the late 1990s, Kennecott resumed its evaluation of the Bornite deposit and the mineralization in the Cosmos Hills with an intensive soil, stream, and rock chip geochemical sampling program using a 32-element inductively couple plasma ("ICP") analyses.
 Grid soil sampling yielded 765 samples.
 Ridge and spur sampling resulted in an additional 850 soil samples in the following year.
 Skeletonized core samples (85 samples) from key historical drill holes were also analyzed using 32 element ICP analytical methods.
 Geochemical sampling identified multiple areas of elevated copper and zinc in the Bornite region.

-Kennecott completed numerous geophysical surveys as an integral part of exploration throughout its tenure on the property.
+Kennecott completed numerous geophysical surveys as an integral part of exploration throughout its tenure on the Bornite property.
 Various reports, notes, figures, and data files stored in Kennecott's Salt Lake City exploration office indicated that geophysical work included, but was not limited to, the following:

-- Airborne magnetic and EM surveys (fixed-wing INPUT) (1950s) - Gravity, single point ("SP"), audio-frequency magnetotelluric ("AMT"), EM, borehole and surface IP/resistivity surveys (1960s) - Gravity, airborne magnetic, and controlled-source audio-frequency ("CSAMT") surveys (1990s)
+- Airborne magnetic and EM surveys (fixed-wing INPUT) (1950s) - Gravity, single point, audio-frequency magnetotelluric, EM, borehole and surface induced polarization ("IP")/resistivity surveys (1960s) - Gravity, airborne magnetic, and controlled-source audio-frequency surveys (1990s).